szilard093/szilardshomelab/03.UbuntuVM/README.md

 3. **Disk**:
    - Choose the storage location and size for your VM disk.
    - Use the default settings or adjust as needed.
+   - If You are using an SSD check the SSD emulation and Discard.
    - Click `Next`.

 4. **CPU**:
-   - Configure the number of cores and type of CPU.
+   - Configure the number of cores and type of CPU (I prefer HOST).
    - Click `Next`.

 5. **Memory**: